Implementing a Risk and Control Self-Assessment (RCSA) Framework: Best Practices & Case Study

 As a result of the above, RCSA frameworks are usually designed as a standalone framework in the context of the overall operational risk management infrastructure to ensure regulatory compliance, instead of being designed as a business management tool with risk management capabilities.

-By contrast, credit risk and market risk activities are usually fully embedded into business decision making.
-My experience is that business folks operate through them day in and day out, not once a year or only when something breaks down in my experience.
+By contrast, credit risk and market risk activities are usually fully embedded into business decision-making.
+My experience is that business teams operate through them day in and day out, not once a year or only when something breaks down.

-With that in mind, firms have already implemented numerous specialised operational risk assessment tools to address specific business needs and/or meet regulatory requirements.
+With that in mind, firms have already implemented numerous specialised operational risk assessment tools to address specific business needs and regulatory requirements.
 These tools should already be embedded into business processes and be identifying the risks.

 Without being exhaustive, here is a list of assessments regulated firms might already have: